Bretto/profiles/README.md

 - img rotation on desktop
 - error handling on profile form and img upload
 - delete needs to remove the pics form storage
+- load img only when scroll into view